Melhefnawi/Perfume-palace/README.md

   - The checkout success page is where the user will be able to see the confirmation and summary of their just completed order.
   - In the checkout success page there is a heading thanking the user for their purchase, then a paragraph letting the user know that an order confirmation email will be sent to the email provided.
-  - Below, the user can see a pseudo table with the 'order info' which contains 'order number' and 'order date', 'order details' containing game or games name, platform, quantity and price, then all the delivery information and lastly the billing info containing 'order total', 'delivery' and 'grand total'.
+  - Below, the user can see a pseudo table with the 'order info' which contains 'order number' and 'order date', 'order details' containing perfume or perfume name, quantity and price, then all the delivery information and lastly the billing info containing 'order total', 'delivery' and 'grand total'.
-  - At the bottom there is a button 'check out all our games' which takes the user to the 'all games' page.
+  - At the bottom there is a button 'check out all our games' which takes the user to the 'all perfume' page.

 ![Checkout success](documentation/checkout-success.png)